Leeds North West: History

 The constituency was created in 1950, as Leeds North-West; the name was changed by dropping the hyphen in 1955.
 Before the 1950 general election, Leeds was represented by the constituencies of: Leeds Central, Leeds North, Leeds South, Leeds West, (all created 1885); Leeds North-East and Leeds South-East (both created 1918).
 There were also constituencies of Batley and Morley (created 1918) and Pudsey and Otley (created 1918 replacing Pudsey).
 Leeds North West was created before the 1950 election, and at the same time the Pudsey and Otley constituency was abolished, re-creating the Pudsey constituency and moving Otley into the Ripon constituency.

 The constituency was held for the Conservative Party by Donald Kaberry from its creation in 1950 until his retirement in 1983, and then by Keith Hampson (1983–1997), who had previously been MP for Ripon.
 It was taken for Labour in the 1997 general election by Harold Best, who was re-elected in the 2001 general election.
 Best retired at the 2005 general election.
 The seat was contested for Labour by Judith Blake (at that time Deputy Leader of the Labour Group on Leeds City Council, and later also Labour's candidate in the 2010 general election), but it was taken for the Liberal Democrats by Greg Mulholland.
 Mulholland was re-elected in 2010 and 2015.
 Alex Sobel regained the seat for Labour in the 2017 general election, and was re-elected in 2019.

 The notional 2019 result for the reconfigured constituency was a Conservative win.
 Accordingly, Alex Sobel decided to stand (successfully) in the 2024 general election for the new and much safer seat of Leeds Central and Headingley.
 The Leeds North West seat was won by Katie White for Labour, making it a notional gain from the Conservatives.

-Constituency profile

-This constituency has one of the biggest student populations in the country at over a quarter of the electorate; it comprises outer Leeds suburbs that are professional, middle-to-high income and residential.

-It was within the Yorkshire and the Humber European Parliament constituency, which from 2019 to 2020 when the UK left the EU was represented by three Brexit Party, one Labour, one Liberal Democrat and one Green Party MEPs.